Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method: Introduction

-The main contribution of this paper is three-fold: \begin{enumerate}[label=(\arabic*),align=left, leftmargin=0pt,labelindent=\parindent, listparindent=\parindent, labelwidth=0pt, itemindent=!] \item Constellation design problem formulation (Section~\ref{sec:mcp}).
-We propose a novel formulation called the \textit{maximum coverage problem} to design a maximal regional coverage constellation configuration with the cardinality constraint.
-The formulation features both heterogeneity in satellite specifications (e.g., different orbits, fuel states, and sensor profiles) and asymmetry in constellation patterns.
-Moreover, the targets of interest can be of any nature: a point target, an area, disjointed.
-Also, each target point can be associated with different time-varying reward for coverage. \item Integrated design-transfer reconfiguration model (Section~\ref{sec:integratedmodel}).
-We present an integer linear program (ILP) formulation of the design-transfer problem designated the \textit{regional coverage constellation reconfiguration problem} (RCRP).
-The RCRP formulation incorporates constellation design and constellation transfer aspects that are otherwise independent and serial in the state-of-the-art \cite{davis2010constellation}.
-The concurrent consideration of these two problems enables the exploration of larger design space and aid operators with the trade-off analysis between the transportation cost and the coverage performance.
-The model supports various mission concepts of operations that arise in the context of regional coverage missions. \item Lagrangian heuristic method for solving RCRP (Section~\ref{sec:solution}).
-We develop a dedicated computationally-efficient solution method for the proposed RCRP.
-The RCRP formulation enables the use of mixed-integer linear programming (MILP) methods such as the branch-and-bound algorithm to obtain provably-optimal solutions.
-However, the problem becomes intractable even for moderately-sized instances (e.g., ten satellites, a thousand orbital slots, and thirty target points).
-Responding to this challenge, we propose a Lagrangian relaxation-based heuristic method to approach large-scale optimization.
-The key idea is to relax a set of complicating constraints to reveal and exploit the special substructure of the problem that is much easier to solve.
-The results of the computational experiments attest to the near-optimality of the Lagrangian heuristic solutions compared to the solutions obtained by a commercial solver at significantly faster runtime. \end{enumerate}
+The contributions of this paper are as follows.
+We present an integer linear program (ILP) formulation of the design-transfer problem, referred to as the \textit{Regional Constellation Reconfiguration Problem} (RCRP).
+This formulation incorporates both constellation design and constellation transfer aspects, which are typically considered independent and serial in current state-of-the-art techniques.
+The RCRP utilizes the maximal covering location problem formulation found in facility location problems for constellation design, and the assignment problem for constellation transfer, both of which are ILPs.
+By integrating these two problems, a larger design space is explored and operators are provided with trade-off analysis between transportation cost and coverage performance.
+The proposed model supports various mission concepts of operations that arise in regional coverage missions.
+The presented RCRP formulation enables the use of using mixed-integer linear programming (MILP) methods, such as the branch-and-bound algorithm, to obtain globally-optimal reconfiguration solutions.
+However, this approach becomes intractable for moderately-sized instances.
+To address this challenge, a Lagrangian relaxation-based solution method is proposed to approach large-scale optimization.
+This method relaxes a set of constraints to reveal and exploit the special substructure of the problem, making it easier to solve.
+The results of the computational experiments demonstrate the near-optimality of the Lagrangian heuristic solutions, compared to solutions obtained by a commercial solver, with significantly faster runtime.